 - Activity 3: Locate maps of the region prior to draining of the swamps.
 Compare to current maps.
 How do the bodies of water differ over time?

 - Activity 4: Collaborate with the Missouri Department of Conservation-Long Term Resource Monitoring Program to conduct comparison studies of water quality of Lake Wappapello and Mingo Wildlife Refuge, considering biological, chemical, and physical components.
 Identify plant and animal species in both location.
 How do they differ?
 Are any considered to be rare or endangered?

 - Activity 5: Research organizations that are helping to conserve wetlands in Southeast Missouri.
 What are they doing?
 What can you do?

-- Activity 6: Visit WebQuest Site: Cracking Dams (more info)
+- Activity 6: Visit WebQuest Site: Cracking Dams ( This site may be offline. )

 Case Analysis Worksheet - A helpful aid in guiding students through the use of cases.

 Preparing Students for Cases and Collaborative Learning - Hints and advice on how to introduce cases into your class.